 Mr. Drake currently serves on the American Immigration Lawyers Association (AILA) DC Chapter Executive Committee as Chair.
 His prior positions include being Chair of the AILA Liaison Committee with the U.S. Department of Homeland Security’s Immigration and Customs Enforcement (ICE) Enforcement and Removal Operations and Office of the Chief Counsel (2013-2015); Liaison Committee with the Arlington Immigration Court (2012-2013); Litigation Committee (2015-2016); and Liaison Committee with the USCIS Washington District Office (2010-2012; 2015-2016).
 He acts as a Student Outreach Liaison for AILA’s DC Chapter and he founded and administers their Intern Match Program, which places student interns with private immigration practitioners in the Washington, DC area.

-Mr. Drake is Adjunct Professor of Immigration Law at George Mason University School of Law and was the Founder and now Attorney Adviser for GMU’s Immigration Law Society.
+Mr. Drake was Adjunct Professor of Immigration Law at George Mason University School of Law from 2014 to 2017 and was the Founder and now Attorney Adviser for GMU’s Immigration Law Society.
 Mr. Drake is also very active in the pro bono community and has twice been given awards for his service, including the 2012 Michael Maggio Pro Bono Award.
 He serves on the Board of Immigration Appeals Pro Bono Project; participates in clinics with Catholic Charities and the DC Bar; and handles pro bono cases through Catholic Charities and the CAIR Coalition.